modxorg/Docs/en/extras/fastfield/index.md

 ## What is fastField?

 fastField is a plugin which adds new type of tag \[\[#...\]\] .
-It can be used to display a single field, including template variables and properties, of a different resource for MODx Revolution 2.2+.
+It can be used to display a single field, including template variables and properties, of a different resource for MODX Revolution 2.2+.
 It also can display the value of superglobal PHP variables $\_POST, $\_GET and others.

 ## History